abhiram-s2002/racer/PRIVACY_POLICY.md

 - Improve our app and user experience
 - Ensure security and prevent fraud
 - Comply with legal obligations
+- Provide customer support and resolve issues
+- Maintain and improve our platform infrastructure
+- Conduct research and analytics to enhance our services
+- Implement and maintain verification systems

 ### 3.2 Specific Purposes
 - **Authentication**: Verify your identity and maintain account security